How many axes does grinding have engineering

 In single axis grinding, the grinding wheel moves along a single axis while the workpiece remains stationary.
 This is the simplest form of grinding and is commonly used for tasks like sharpening tools or removing small amounts of material.

-See also Have an axe to grind meaning in hindi
+See also How to make an insect axe in grounded

 2. Two Axis Grinding